ijmccallum/ijmccallum.github.io/docs/code-bucket-list.md

 # Code Bucket list / Things I don't know

-## Languages to work with in a production app:
+## Languages to work with in a production app

 - [x] JavaScript _Love it!
 Bread and butter._
 - [ ] Typescript